top of page

 • GLAA license number (Representatives only)

-Information saved within the secure software platforms can be accessed by HOPS, our applicants, workers, HOPS Representatives, clients and select government representatives whose country we recruit from.
-However, software access restrictions are placed to ensure only necessary information can be accessed by these parties i.e. only select, relevant information is accessible to each party.
+Information saved within secure software can be accessed by HOPS, our applicants, workers, HOPS Representatives, clients and select government representatives whose country we recruit from.
+However, software access restrictions are in place to ensure only necessary information can be accessed by these parties i.e. only select, relevant information is accessible to each party.

 The provision and use of data, along with interview recordings, is freely consented to by all parties involved in the HOPS recruitment process and supported by signed contractual agreements for the services provided to and by HOPS, which forms the lawful basis for which HOPS uses this information.